Position Information in Transformers: An Overview: Conclusion

 \section{Conclusion}

-We presented an overview of methods to inject position information in Transformer models.
+We presented an overview of methods to inject position information into Transformer models.
 We hope our unified notation and systematic comparison (\tabref{comparison}) will foster understanding and spark new ideas in this important research area.

-Some open questions that consider somewhat unanswered up to now and can be part of future work include: \begin{enumerate}[label=\roman*)] \item How do the current \pim s compare empirically on different tasks?
-Some analyses papers such as \newcite{wang2021on} are extensive and provide many insights.
-Still, not all aspects and differences of the \pim s are fully understood. \item How important is word order for specific tasks?
+Open questions that we believe still need to be fully investigated and would be promising starting points for future work include: \begin{enumerate}[label=(\arabic*)] \item How do current \pim s compare empirically on different tasks?
+Some analysis papers such as \citep{wang2021on} are extensive and provide many insights.
+Still, many aspects and differences of the \pim s are not fully understood. \item How important is word order for specific tasks?
 For many tasks, treating sentences as bag-of-words could be sufficient.
-Indeed, \newcite{wang2021on} show that without position embeddings the performance drop for some tasks is marginal.
+Indeed, \newcite{wang2021on} show that without position embeddings the performance drops for some tasks are marginal.
 Thus we consider it interesting to investigate for which tasks position information is essential. \item Can we use \pim s to include more information about the structure of text?
-While there are many models for processing sequential and graph-based structures, there is wide range of structural information in text that is not considered currently.
-Some examples include tables, document layouts, list enumerations and sentence orders.
+While there are many models for processing sequential and graph-based structures, there is a wide range of structural information in text that is not considered currently.
+Some examples include tables, document layout, list enumerations and sentence order.
 Could these structures be integrated with current \pim s or are new methods required for representing document structure? \end{enumerate}